 It might seem obvious, but taking this time to consider answers to all these questions will create a strong framework for your brief.
 It gives you clarity on what you need and what you’re expecting from your service provider.
 The really key element of this is the Why.
 This often acts as a point of reference to come back to after you’ve received proposals from a number of suppliers.

 Secondly, you’re going to want to do your research.
 Google is going to be your best friend at this stage!
-Research various providers, find online reviews, connect with existing customers to get first-hand feedback on product, service, delivery and so on.
+Research various providers, find online reviews, and connect with existing customers to get first-hand feedback on products, services, delivery and so on.

 How should good service providers respond to a brief?